dusty-nv/jetson-inference/docs/pytorch-cat-dog.md

 	* Since this Cat/Dog example only has 2 classes (Cat and Dog), Top-5 is always 100%
 	* Other datasets from the tutorial have more than 5 classes, where Top-5 is valid

-To stop training at any time, you can press `Ctrl+C`.
-You can also restart the training again later using the `--resume` and `--epoch-start` flags, so you don't need to wait for training to complete before testing out the model.
-Run `python train.py --help` for more information about each option that's available for you to use, including other networks that you can try with the `--arch` flag.
+You can keep an eye on these statistics during training to gauge how well the model is trained and if you want to keep going or stop and test.
+As mentioned above, you can restart training again later if you desire.

 ### Model Accuracy

 On this dataset of 5000 images, training ResNet-18 takes approximately ~7-8 minutes per epoch on Jetson Nano, or around 4 hours to train the model to 35 epochs and 80% accuracy.
-Below is a graph for analyzing the progression of training epochs versus model accuracy:
+Below is a graph for analyzing the training progression of epochs versus model accuracy:

 <p align="center"><img src="https://github.com/dusty-nv/jetson-inference/raw/python/docs/images/pytorch-cat-dog-training.jpg" width="700"></p>

 At around epoch 30, the ResNet-18 model reaches 80% accuracy, and at epoch 65 it converges on 82.5% accuracy.
 With additional training time, uou could further improve the accuracy by increasing the size of the dataset (see the [Generating More Data](#generating-more-data-optional) section below) or by trying more complex models.

-By default the script is set to run for 35 epochs, but if you don't wish to wait that long to test out your model, you can exit training early and proceed to the next step (optionally re-starting the training again later from where you left off).
+By default the training script is set to run for 35 epochs, but if you don't wish to wait that long to test out your model, you can exit training early and proceed to the next step (optionally re-starting the training again later from where you left off).
 You can also download this completed model that was trained for a full 100 epochs from here:

 * <a href="https://nvidia.box.com/s/zlvb4y43djygotpjn6azjhwu0r3j0yxc">https://nvidia.box.com/s/zlvb4y43djygotpjn6azjhwu0r3j0yxc</a>